 One of the ways you can teach responsible spending and saving habits to your children is by getting your kid a credit card.

 Support for financial education in schools is growing, but the reality is that many young people are still on their own when it comes to learning about money.
-Parents were the most-cited resource for financial education in a 2019 survey from Country Financial, a financial planning firm.
+Parents were the most-cited resource for financial education in a 2019 survey from Country Financial, an insurance and financial services company.

 Done right, getting your kid a credit card can be a way to pass on the good financial habits you’ve learned yourself.
 Here’s what experts say about when to get your kid a credit card, whether to add them as authorized users, and how to ensure they use their cards responsibly.